Skip to main content

 Historical tradesRESTPaginated query over a time range

-General guidance: Use REST for on-demand queries and historical data.
-Use WebSocket for any data that changes frequently and requires immediate reaction.
-Combine both: WebSocket for primary real-time flow, REST for startup state hydration and periodic reconciliation.
+General guidance: Combine WebSocket and REST — WebSocket for the primary real-time flow, REST for startup state hydration and periodic reconciliation.
+WebSocket streams do not replay messages that arrived during a disconnection.
+After a reconnect, re-authorize, re-subscribe, and re-sync state from the REST endpoints — see WebSocket Quickstart — State recovery after reconnect and Building a Trading Bot — Auto-resubscription after reconnect.
 When using REST polling, align the interval with the use case and the endpoint rate budget.
 See Rate Limits & Error Codes for per-scope request limits.

 Use caseEndpointSuggested interval